 By the mid “noughties” I had moved from being self employed into running a couple of Ltd companies that both involved SEO and digital marketing.
-The main Digital agency was delivering SEO and training for other local companies with great success.
+The main digital agency in Middlesbrough was delivering SEO and training for other local companies with great success.
 This period was more about output than testing and learning and the strategy of “don’t try to fix what is not broken” was well in force.

 Changes Were To Come In The SEO Sector

 Little did I know that from 2012 Google would introduce new algorithm updates that would change how we all would do SEO forever and would eventually be a decisive time in my career.